 Roca: Yes.
-In this scenario, it makes a lot of sense to scale and to aggregation (is when value comes).
+In this scenario, it makes a lot of sense to scale and to aggregate (is when value comes).
 The sharing of resources and methodologies, becomes key.

 COOK Report: Well yes.... but give examples please of who is sharing with whom and for what?
-How is ownership invested in the gui-fi foundation?
+How is ownership invested in the guifi foundation?
 This is a very critical question.

 Roca: What is in Commons is what is determined by the p2p agreement (Comuns XOLN).
 Essentially it is the network itself.
 Anything else is outside of the Commons agreement.
-However, to be in a Commons doesn't necessarily means that has to be donated to the Guifi.net Foundation.
+However, to be in a Commons and next to an already existing deployment doesn't necessarily mean that has to be donated to the Guifi.net Foundation.